cancerberoSgx/prettier-eslint-gallery/README.md

 # What's this?

- * Gallery of popular eslint configurations for JavaScript styles
+ * Gallery of popular eslint configurations for JavaScript styles so I can see how they look like and make a choise
  * Research how well current formatting tools so the job
  * Research euristics to do better job